Washington state police find family's stolen vacation cabin

 "We have search warrants and deputies are examining the property," he said.

-Allen described the cabin as a very small, 10-foot by 20-foot weekend hunting shed that can be moved with a truck.
-He said it was located about five miles from where it was stolen and had been placed on a makeshift foundation.
+Allen described the cabin as a very small, 10-foot by 20-foot (3-meter by 6-meter) weekend hunting shed that can be moved with a truck.
+He said it was located about five miles (8 km) from where it was stolen and had been placed on a makeshift foundation.

 The cabin's owner, Chris-Haney Hempel, said she and her family discovered the building missing on Tuesday, about two weeks after they last used it.
 She thinks it was stolen with a flatbed truck sometime around March 25.